Keating government: Second term and 1996 election

 Following the 1993 election loss, the Liberal Opposition initially retained John Hewson as leader, but in 1994 elected the younger Alexander Downer as leader.
 Downer failed to make inroads against Keating and in 1995 the party turned to John Howard a former opposition leader, who had also been Treasurer in the Fraser government which had been defeated by the Hawke-Keating Labor ticket in 1983.
 The veteran leader restored the Liberal's electoral fortunes and led the Coalition to defeat Paul Keating at the 1996 federal election.

 By the time of the 1996 election, unemployment was at a lower rate than at the previous 1993 election, and interest rates were lower than they had been in 1990, but foreign debt had been growing.
 The Keating government was projecting a small budget surplus.
 Following the election, an $8 billion deficit was confirmed.
 In his 18 February 1996 Policy Launch Speech, Opposition Leader John Howard emphasised that Labor had been in office a long time, and cited high inflation, a poor current account deficit and high national debt as evidence of bad economic management.
-He called for industrial relations reform and proposed an increased spending on environmental challenges, to be in part funded by the partial sale of telstra.
+He called for industrial relations reform and proposed an increased spending on environmental challenges, to be in part funded by the partial sale of Telstra.
 He also promised to restore the prime minister's attendance at question time in parliament (which Keating had reduced in his final term).

-The Coalition won government in a landslide – with the Liberal Party increasing its House of Representatives seats from 49 to 75 and the National Party, led by Tim Fischer, increasing its seats, from 16 to 19, giving the coalition a 55-seat majority to the Coalition.
+The Coalition won government in a landslide – with the Liberal Party increasing its House of Representatives seats from 49 to 75 and the National Party, led by Tim Fischer, increasing its seats, from 16 to 19, giving a 55-seat majority to the Coalition.
 On 11 March 1996, John Howard became the 25th Prime Minister of Australia.